Iispar/review-summary-API/README.md

 The API might need a bit of time to wake up so don't mind if the first rate calls don't work, just try again.

 ### Docker
-If you want to use Docker you just need to have docker installed.
+If you want to use Docker you just need to have Docker installed.
 Then run the following in the folder that has the dockerfile  ```docker build --tag api .```.
-And after this just run ```docker run -p 8080:5000 api``` and the application should start and be accessable from http://127.0.0.1:8080
+After this just run ```docker run -p 8080:5000 api``` and the application should start and be accessable from http://127.0.0.1:8080

 ### Command line